Michelle Ciucci, PhD, CCC-SLP

 Laura Grant, MS

 Parkinson disease is devastating voice and swallow function, significantly impacting social interactions and quality of life.
 Unfortunately, these cranial sensorimotor deficits are not amenable to standard treatments targeting the primary disease pathology of nigrostriatal dopamine depletion, suggesting that other mechanisms may be responsible.
 The neuropathology in Parkinson disease involves significant degeneration of noradrenergic (norepinephrine) neurons in the locus coeruleus in addition to loss of nigrostriatal dopamine.
 Laura’s research interests include characterizing the contribution of norepinephrine to voice and swallowing dysfunction in Parkinson disease.
-Laura has a BS in Biopsychology from the University of Michigan, a MS in Speech-Language Pathology from the University of Wisconsin, and is currently pursuing a PhD in Communication Sciences & Disorders.
+Laura has a BS in Biopsychology from the University of Michigan, a MS in Speech-Language Pathology from the University of Wisconsin, and a PhD in Communication Sciences & Disorders.

 Corinne Jones, MS